 5. To finalize the addition of the proxy user, respond to the Disclosure Agreement and click submit.

-Disclosure Agreement

-The Family Educational Rights and Privacy Act (FERPA) secures the privacy of the educational records of an individual.
-The University may release information contained in the University Directory without the consent of the student, unless the student has notified the University in advance that student.
-Holivery, job may designate another person, called a privacy, who has permission access parts of your educational record for purposes of to reviewhence.
-This consents it necessary to compay with FERPA.
-By advancesing individuals to view your portal, the privacy will be able to view the information that you specified above.

-By designating a privacy, you waive any rights under FERPA regarding these areas but maintain all other rights under the FERPA guidelines.

-I authorize the institution to disclose my information to this party
+Disclosure Agreement The Family Educational Rights and Privacy Act (FERPA) secures the privacy of the educational records of an individual.
+The University may release information contained in the University Directory without the consent of the student, unless the student has notified the University in advance that such information is not to be released.
+But generally, information not contained in the Directory can only be released with the consent of the student.
+However, you may designate another person, called a proxy, who has permission to access parts of your educational record for purposes of convenience.
+This consent is necessary to comply with FERPA.
+By submittingly individuals to view your portal, the proxy will be able to view the information that you specified above.
+By designating a proxy, you waive any rights under FERPA regarding these areas but maintain all other rights under the FERPA guidelines.
+I authorize the institution to disclose my information to this party Cancel Submit Students may add more than one proxy.
+Each proxy member needs to be added using the View/Add Proxy routine.
+Students may also edit active proxy details upon clicking on the proxy name.
+Questions?